 Total Time: 35 minutes

-Creamy cauliflower soup is a warm and delicate treat to start your Hanukkah holiday.
+This cauliflower creation is a flavorful creamy-based soup providing a warm and delicate experience to your Hanukkah holiday.
 It is a rich soup with a tangy and sweet flavor of sauteed onion and garlic.

 Besides, the milk, cheese, and vegetable stock also contribute to the dense and creamy texture of the soup.
 Thus, you will find it more flavorful and lasts longer than other thin ones when scooping.